yoder449/Tomb-TWAP-Alerts/README.md

 # Tomb TWAP Alerts Bot
-This is a Twitter bot coded in Python which posts the time-weighted average price (TWAP) value every 6 hours to the [@Tomb_Alerts](https://twitter.com/Tomb_Alerts) twitter handle.
+This is a Twitter bot coded in Python which posts the time-weighted average price (TWAP) value for the Tomb.Finance protocol every 6 hours to the [@Tomb_Alerts](https://twitter.com/Tomb_Alerts) twitter handle.
 It runs on an Amazon Cloud EC2 Linux instance for 24 hour, independent uptime.

 For more information, see the Tomb.finance Masonry page: https://tomb.finance/masonry
+Tomb is a cryptocurrency protocol based on the economic principle of seigniorage, meant to bring utility and liquidity to the [Fantom Ecosystem](https://fantom.foundation/).

 Or reference the Masonry's smart contract here: https://ftmscan.com/address/0x8764DE60236C5843D9faEB1B638fbCE962773B67#code